Skip to main content

 Module description

-The module is taught as a series of formal lectures and seminars.
-Topics presented in the lectures will be augmented with case studies presented and discussed in seminars.
-You will be expected to prepare for lectures and seminars by completing assigned reading prior to these sessions.
-During the seminars, you will receive guidance from tutors in completing the essay assignment.
+Topics presented in lectures will be augmented with case studies presented and discussed in seminars.
+You will be expected to complete assigned reading prior to these sessions and will receive guidance on completing your essay assignment.

 Learning objectives